 Food & Drink Festivals

-The Festival of Food & Drink takes over Thoresby Park on Saturday 16th – Sunday 17th September 2023.
+The Festival of Food & Drink takes over Thoresby Park in September 2025.
 The festival boasts over 170 food and drink traders as well as bars and artisan producers.
 The family-friendly festival also offers a wide-range of have-a-go activities for visitors to take part in, from wine-tasting sessions and cocktail masterclasses, to a specialist Children’s Cookery School allowing younger visitors to make their very own tasty treats, which in previous years has included pasta, butter, gnocchi and ice cream.
-The festival’s hugely popular Cookery Theatre will also return for 2023, with a stellar line-up of well-known faces from the culinary world.

 Arts Festivals